fakefakir/Stock-Return-Predictions/README.md

 Dataset is in the folder of **Data**, which include of daily historical data of six stocks from **02/01/2007** to **26/03/2010**.

+Data are downloaded from National Stock Exchange of India (https://www.nseindia.com)